sebastianbirk/udacity-aml-engineer-nanodegree/02_ml_operations/operationalizing_ml_project/README.md

 In this project, Azure Machine Learning is used to build and operationalize a classification model that utilizes the UCI Bank Marketing dataset (https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) to predict if a bank client will subscribe to a term deposit with the bank.
 The focus in this project will be on the operationalization of the best model that results from an AutoMl training run.
-Operationalization will cover different aspects suchs as model deployment, model monitoring & logging, Swagger documentation of the model endpoint, consumption of the model endpoint as well as creating, publishing and consuming an AML pipeline.
+Operationalization will cover different aspects such as model deployment, model monitoring & logging, Swagger documentation of the model endpoint, consumption of the model endpoint as well as creating, publishing and consuming an AML pipeline.

 ## Architectural Diagram